ivelin/zk0/.kilocode/rules/memory-bank/tasks.md

 - "release preparation"

 **Steps:**
-1. **Prepare to Commit to Working Branch**: Follow the "Prepare for Commit Workflow" to ensure code is ready (version bump, testing, documentation updates, commit to current branch)
+1. **Prepare to Commit to Working Branch**: Follow the "Prepare for Commit Workflow" to ensure code is ready (version bump, testing, documentation updates, asset inspection, commit to current branch)
 2. **Ask for Permission to Merge with Main**: Request user approval to merge the working branch into main
 3. **If Permission Granted, Proceed with Merge and Pull Request**: Merge the working branch into main and submit a pull request for review
 4. **Ask User to Review and Approve Pull Request**: Wait for user review and approval of the pull request